aybehrouz/argennon/gfm/avm.md

 |                 random seed                 |

 For confirming a new block, nodes that are not validators only need to verify the block certificate.
-For verifying a block certificate, a node needs to know the ALGO balances of validators, but it doesn’t need to emulate the AVM execution.
+For verifying a block certificate, a node needs to know the ARG balances of validators, but it doesn’t need to emulate the AVM execution.

-On the other hand, nodes that are chosen to be validators, for validating a new block, need to emulate the execution of the Algorand virtual machine.
+On the other hand, nodes that are chosen to be validators, for validating a new block, need to emulate the execution of the Argennon virtual machine.
 To do so, first they retrieve all heap pages and code area blocks they need from available ZK-EDBs.
 Then, they emulate the execution of AVM instructions and validate all the transactions included in the new block.
 This will modify some pages of the AVM memory, so they update the ZK-EDB commitments based on the modified pages and verify the commitments included in the new block.
 Validators also calculate and verify the commitment to the new